Kong/docs.konghq.com/app/enterprise/2.4.x/property-reference.md

 #### admin_gui_header_txt

-Kong Manager Header Banner
-Sets text for Kong Manager Header Banner.
+Kong Manager Header Text Sets text for Kong Manager Header Banner.
 Header Banner is not shown if this config is empty.

 **Default:** none